Instant replay: Cricket

-A review request can be made by the player with a 'T' sign; the umpire will consult the TV umpire, who will review TV coverage of the incident before relaying back fact-based information.
-The field umpire can then either reverse his decision or stand by it; he indicates "out" with a raised finger and "not out" by crossing his hands in a horizontal position side to side in front and above his waist three times.
+The player with a 'T' sign can make a review request; the umpire will consult the TV umpire, who will review TV coverage of the incident before relaying back fact-based information.
+The field umpire can either reverse his decision or stand by it; he indicates "out" with a raised finger and "not out" by crossing his hands horizontally from side to side in front and above his waist three times.

-The TV umpire can use regular slow-motion, or high-speed camera angles usually called ultra-motion or super-slow replays, the mat, sound from the stump mics and approved ball tracking technology, which refers to Hawk-Eye technology that would only show the TV umpire where the ball pitched and where it hit the batsman's leg and it is not to be used for predicting the height or the direction of the ball.
+The TV umpire can use regular slow-motion or high-speed camera angles (usually called ultra-motion) or super-slow replays, the mat, sound from the stump mics, and approved ball tracking technology, which refers to Hawk-Eye technology that would only show the TV umpire where the ball pitched and where it hit the batsman's leg and it is not to be used for predicting the height or the direction of the ball.
 Snicko and Hot Spot can also be used.

 Fencing

-Video-refereeing is compulsory at World Championships, Grand Prix competitions and at the Olympic Games, and is used when the referee cannot decide if a touch is to be awarded, at request of a player (although only two incorrect video appeals are allowed per player in individual competitions) or if the score is tied in the last point and both lights turn on.
-There is an assistant official, called "video-referee", who is watching the live match and helps the referee on the decision through a slow motion replay on a monitor close to the piste.
-It is specially used to decide the right of way in foil and sabre.
-To appeal, a player must make a gesture in the form of a rectangle (monitor) to the referee.
+Video refereeing is compulsory at World Championships, Grand Prix competitions, and the Olympic Games and is used when the referee cannot decide if a touch is to be awarded at the request of a player (although only two incorrect video appeals are allowed per player in individual competitions) or if the score is tied in the last point and both lights turn on.
+An assistant official, a "video referee," watches the live match and helps the referee decide through a slow-motion replay on a monitor close to the piste.
+It is used to determine the right of way in foil and sabre.
+A player must gesture as a rectangle (monitor) to the referee to appeal.
 In individual matches, if the player has appealed twice incorrectly, they can no longer appeal again.